 Since then, I have spent my time in both our 5th Grade sides.
 With the Blacks, I was opening the bowling with Simon while with the Yellows, I was a change bowler.
 Regardless of the role, I was handy as I was averaging exactly two wickets a game while bowling out my allocation of eight overs.
 The noticeable difference was the economy rate as per the below, which may be due to my differing roles.

 Yellows: 3 games, 6 wickets, Average 20.33, Economy 5.04, Strike Rate 24

 Blacks: 2 games, 4 wickets, Average 12.25, Economy 3.06, Strike Rate 24

-Regardless to be on 10 wickets after 6 games this season which obviously eclipsed the number of wickets I took in the same amount the games in the previous two season.
+Regardless of being on 10 wickets after 6 games this season, which obviously eclipsed the number of wickets I took in the same amount the games in the previous two seasons.
 In 2016-17, I was on 5 wickets.
 In 2017-18, it was 6.
-There was no obvious reason as to why my tally is more this season.
-Perhaps, I was trying to focus on my stock out-swinger which made me more conscious of my wrist position as well as my shoulder rotations to ensure I hit a decent length most of the time.
+There was no apparent reason as to why my tally is more this season.
+Perhaps, I was trying to focus on my stock out-swinger, which made me more conscious of my wrist position as well as my shoulder rotations to ensure I hit a decent length most of the time.

-Since the derby, I have been attempting to add a bit more speed into my bowling by trying to getting my bowling arm to ‘load’ early prior to delivery which resulted in some extra bounce and movement after pitching.
-I consider this development to be a success considering the times when I was plagued with illness which restricted my run-up but not my effectiveness.
-Buoyed by that development, I focused on bowling the in-swinger by changing my wrist position which brought partial success only because my direction wasn’t perfect.
+Since the derby, I have been attempting to add a bit more speed into my bowling by trying to getting my bowling arm to ‘load’ early before delivery, which resulted in some extra bounce and movement after pitching.
+I consider this development to be a success considering the times when I was plagued with an illness, which restricted my run-up but not my effectiveness.
+Buoyed by that development, I focused on bowling the in-swinger by changing my wrist position, which brought partial success only because my direction wasn’t perfect.
 That remains to be a work in progress.

-For now, there will be no bowling for now as I head overseas for the break.
+For now, there will be no bowling as I head overseas for the break.